sumfall/EasyMod/README.md

 EasyMod is an in development open source discord moderation bot that can be easily run and modified by anyone!

 # Features
--Server moderation tools
+- Server moderation tools
--Some fun commands including /wikipedia and /say -Lightweight and easy to run by anyone!
+- Some fun commands including /wikipedia and /say
+- Lightweight and easy to run by anyone!

 # Install Instructions
 1. Download or clone repo